Mystery of the Black Madonna

 Kindle e-book edition – click to buy

-“A Page, a King, a man hung upside down, the scales of Justice, and a bound woman surrounded by swords…
+the scales of Justice, and a bound woman surrounded by swords…

-This young adult book weaves the imagery of the Tarot with an intrigue around a mysterious wooden statue of our Lady, creating the kind of magical summer adventure that most of us only dream of experiencing.
+This young adult book weaves the imagery of the Tarot with intrigue around a mysterious wooden statue of our Lady, creating the kind of magical summer adventure that most of us only dream of experiencing.
 Although written for the young, it is a story that anyone who believes in miracles will enjoy.
 Highly recommended for its atmosphere, the reader will also encounter an artist’s astonishing love-affair with color.” ~ Mary K. Greer, author of Tarot for Your Self.

 Follow the adventures of Sara, fictional granddaughter of the painter Henri Matisse, as she attempts to recover an ancient wooden statue hidden deep in a limestone cave near Nice, France.